GiannosL/ConvolutionalNeuralNetwork/README.md

 <h2>Neural Network</h2>
 <p>
-    This is a Convolutional Neural Network which can take as input the image object and uses it to make predictions.
+    This is a CNN which can take as input the image object and uses it to make predictions.
+The hyper-parameters should be adjusted automatically in a hyper-parameter optimization step.
+Training should appear as a method in the object class and predictions should not contribute to the training of the dataset.
+The model should be able to produce some plots to describe processes such as training or predicting.
 </p>